 NAFTA (TN) Visas

-The North American Free Trade Agreement (NAFTA) creates special economic and trade relationships for the United States, Canada and Mexico.
-The TN nonimmigrant status allows professionals from Canada and Mexico to work in the United States.
-Mexican professionals must obtain a TN visa at a U.S. consulate or embassy to enter the United States.
-Canadian professionals can request TN status at a U.S. port of entry.
+The North American Free Trade Agreement (NAFTA) creates special economic and trade relationships for the U.S., Canada and Mexico.
+The TN nonimmigrant status allows professionals from Canada and Mexico to work in the U.S. Mexican professionals must obtain a TN visa at a U.S. Consulate or Embassy to enter the U.S. Canadian professionals can request TN status at a U.S. port of entry.

 In the alternative, employees in TN status may present a List B document with a List C document.
-A Form I-94/I-94A indicating admission in TN status would be acceptable.
-In this case, as a List C#8 document.
+In this case, a Form I-94/I-94A indicating admission in TN status would be acceptable as a List C#8 document.

 For more information about NAFTA professionals, visit our Temporary Workers page or call the Employer, Business, Investor and School Services information line at 1-800-357-2099.